INL/BlackLab/doc/bark/bark006-integrated-index.md

 ## Impact on users

-We're adding this new index format as an option, in addition to the classic index format.
+We've added this new index format as an option, in addition to the classic index format.
 This should not affect existing users.

-In a future version, when we've verified that the integrated format works well, we will make it the default for new indexes.
+We are currently running the integrated format in production internally and will gradually roll it out externally as well.
+Eventually, it will become the default in BlackLab for new indexes.
 It will still be possible to create classic indexes by specifying an option.

-Eventually, the classic index format will be deprecated and eventually dropped, but that will be on a scale of years, and only if supporting it becomes a burden.
+Eventually, the classic index format will be deprecated and ultimately dropped, but that will be on a scale of years, and only if supporting it becomes a burden.